CARBOHYDRATE SUPPLEMENTATION DOES NOT ALTER THE BLOOD LACTATE-RPE RELATIONSHIP

 This study examined the effects of carbohydrate ingestion on the blood lactate-rating of perceived exertion relationship during incremental and constant effort exercise.
 Male (N = 6) and female (N = 3) Ss completed two incremental cycling LT/VO2peak tests followed by two 45-minute production trials.
 Either ~240 ml of a carbohydrate or placebo was ingested before and every 15 minutes during the exercises.

-No differences were observed between conditions at lactate threshold, 2.5 or 4.0 mM, and lactate peak.
+No differences were observed between conditions at lactate threshold, 2.5 or 4.0 mmol/l, and lactate peak.
 In the carbohydrate condition, blood glucose was higher than in the placebo condition.
 During the production trials (rating of perceived exertion of 16), in the carbohydrate condition a higher blood glucose area under the curve was recorded.

 Implication.
 Carbohydrate ingestion does not alter the blood lactate-rating of perceived exertion relationship during incremental LT/VO2peak cycling.